Black recycling box

 - newspapers, magazines, catalogues, junk mail, yellow pages and telephone directories

-- paper and envelopes: not wrapping paper or brown paper, brown paper goes with your cardboard in your green recycling box
+- paper and envelopes: not wrapping paper or brown paper, brown paper goes with your cardboard in your blue recycling bag

 - shredded paper: put in an untied carrier bag, paper bag or envelope

-- shoes: shoes must be paired, tied together, dry and in a tied carrier bag.
+- shoes: shoes must be wearable, paired, tied together, dry and in a carrier bag.
 Label any coloured carrier bags

 Put next to your black recycling box: